 Initiative : Minitrusts

-Small revolving individual funds from $100 to $10,000 for individuals unable to manage their finances
+Small revolving individual funds from $100 to $10,000 for individuals struggling to manage their finances

-Because Access2online is in the business of transitioning working prison inmates into working parolees, we're aware of the obstacles faced by paroles new to the outside.
-Dropped off at a bus stop with little more than a warning not to come back, this is a prescription for failure, an invitation to returning to crime and contributing to a disgraceful nationwide recidivism rate of 75%.
+Because Access2online is in the business of transitioning working prison inmates into working parolees, we're aware of the obstacles faced by parolees new to the outside.
+Dropped off at a bus stop with a small collection of social support programs covering only basic needs, this can be a prescription for failure, an invitation to returning to crime and contributing to an unacceptable nationwide recidivism rate of over 50%.